-Russell McMindes, a former Tiger standout, is in his fourth season as Trinity’s head men’s tennis coach.
+Russell McMindes, a former Tiger standout, enters his eighth season as Trinity’s head men’s tennis coach.

-Coach McMindes spent seven seasons as the Tiger men's assistant coach.
-In 2009, Coach McMindes was named the ITA West Region Men's Tennis Assistant of the Year.
+Coach McMindes spent six seasons as the Tiger men’s assistant coach under the legendary Butch Newman, Trinity’s Director of Tennis.
+In 2009, Coach McMindes was named the ITA West Region Men’s Tennis Assistant of the Year.

-He was a three-year letter winner for the Tigers and was a member of Trinity's 2000 NCAA Division III national championship team.
-Coach McMindes earned All-SCAC honors for three years.
-Prior to joining the Trinity program, he played for one season for Oklahoma Christian University, and became a Tiger his sophomore year.
+He was a three-year letter winner for the Tigers, and was a member of Trinity’s 2000 NCAA Division III National Championship team.
+Coach McMindes received All-SCAC recognition for three years.
+Prior to joining the Trinity program, he played one season for Oklahoma Christian University, and became a Tiger his sophomore year.

 A talented instructor of tennis, Coach McMindes was a teaching professional at the San Antonio Country Club, as a United States Professional Tennis Association Certified Pro.

-Coach McMindes and his wife, Cat, are parents of a daughter, Mia.
+Coach McMindes and his wife, Cat, are the parents of a young daughter, Mia.